bitfinexcom/dazaar/docs/whitepaper.md

 As previously mentioned, the Merkle Tree allows for efficient random access.
 This feature allows peers to securely download only the parts of the log they are interested in.
-This property makes Hypercore ideal for time series data with live updates or sparsely replicating very large data sets.
+This property makes Hypercore ideal for time series data with live updates or sparsely replicating very large datasets.

 The random access features also permits powerful data structures to be implemented on top, which opens for much more rich applications.